Circumcision for Older Boys & Teens – Perth, WAPerth Clinic2019-09-19T03:39:36+10:00

 With our focus on circumcision procedures for all ages we are able to deliver a high standard of male medical care for boys and teenagers.
 Adult circumcision is also offered at our clinic and you can find more detail on this service on a dedicated page on this website.

 Please contact us today for a consultation (in clinic or by phone) regarding a circumcision procedure for your son with Doctor Newton.
-You can reach us by phone during clinic hours at (08) 9286 9900 or use the Contact form and we will call you back to answer your questions or book an appointment.
+You can reach us by phone during clinic hours at (08) 9286 9900 or use the Contact form and we will call you back to answer your questions or book an appointment at any of our circumcision clinic locations in WA.

 Dedicated WA Circumcision Clinic for Boys of Any Age